zng-ui/zng/TODO/_current.md

 * Implement selection toolbar.
     - Like MS Word "Mini Toolbar" on selection and the text selection toolbar on mobile?
-    - Has to be anchored in relation to the selected text.
     - Implement `selection_toolbar_fn`.
         - Should it be a context-var?
             - Context-menu is not.